Show me content for:

-Each connection in the address book has its individual properties.
+Each connection in the address book has individual properties.
 These properties define how exactly you connect to a specific remote PC, what color depth and connection type to use and so on.
 You can think of connections as saved sessions with certain parameters (properties).

 Connection properties window

 - Right-click on the target connection in the address book and select Properties:

 - Name of connection — a descriptive name of the connection shown in the address book